Spiritus Hermeticum: part four

 What has all this to do with Hermes you may ask?
 Everything!
 Music, true Philosophy, and a few other sciences or Arts, are the gifts of the gods to the god-inspired man or woman.
 All depend on piety and not on denial; least of all can they be felt by the mind which is wrapt in doubts or casuistry.
 True Music is nothing else than knowledge of the order and harmony of all things, and it is for this reason that it has been rightly regarded as the highest of all the Arts, for it connects the Higher Mind of Man with the Soul of all Things which is God.
 Beethoven said that Music is a higher revelation than all wisdom and philosophy, adding that it was: "the mediator between the spiritual and the sensual life."
 Bach said: "the aim and final end of all music should be none other than the glory of God and the refreshment of the soul."
 All this is true philosophy of the right sort and in complete accord with the teachings of Hermes.

 We may consider all great artists as true Musicians.
 The Greek sculptor Phidias (ca. 480-430 B.C.) has been called a 'musician' in marble, ivory and gold, though he did not pluck the strings of the lyre nor play the flute.
 But if the 'instrument'—the Higher Mind—is still weak in evolution within the man or woman, the rhythm of the Harmonies of Heaven is marred, as we told you in our short story of The Broken Violin.
 Strange to say, very few readers ever write to us about this story, published over three years ago.
 We wonder why?
-As we learned from the Keeper of the Violin in this allegorical tale, the inability to sound forth pure harmonies attaches no real blame upon the musician, for his or her present efforts will bear fruit in future lives, as the little lad clearly realized at the end of the story.
+As we learned from the Keeper of the Violin in this allegorical tale, the inability to sound forth pure harmonies attaches no real blame upon the musician, for his or her present efforts will bear fruit in future lives, as the little lad clearly realised at the end of the story.
 All of us have to make a beginning somehow at sometime during our many incarnations on Earth to develop the gift, or gifts, entrusted to us by our Creator.
 At first our efforts are bound to be clumsy and out-of-tune, but with time and practise over many lifetimes we may perfect our talent.
 So, if we are 'musicians' of any sort, in any craft or Art (and which of us is not?) let us retune our Lyre and replace the faulty strings and so do better in our future incarnations.
 Thus we may think of God as the Master-Musician, who not only makes the Harmony of His Celestial Songs (whatever be their form), but is also instrumental in sending forth the rhythm of His Harmony and the melody of His own Songs, right down into the separate 'instruments' which are the Minds of Light in various states of evolution on Earth.

 The Mind of Light

-As students of occult science, we cannot dwell too often or too deeply on the qualities of the man or woman who is led by their Higher Mind.
+As students of Occult Science, we cannot dwell too often or too deeply on the qualities of the man or woman who is led by their Higher Mind.
 A Mind of Light may still err, but never for long, for it has a sheet-anchor in the True Teachings of Hermes which will ever come to its aid in time of need.
 To get a clearer view of Hermes' teachings on the Mind of Light, we have decided to re-write part of the Seventh Book of the Poemander in our own words.
 This is a most important teaching of Hermes which all can profit from, whether they are occultists, mystics, or any other kind of seeker after Truth.
 You can compare our rendering with that by G. R. S. Mead in his Thrice Greatest Hermes or John Everard's Divine Pymander if you wish, though this is not really necessary.

 One day a disciple came to his Master and asked: What is the Mind of Light?"